CCN is looking forward to welcoming all attendees to Amsterdam!

-Mark your calendar!
 The 8th annual conference on Cognitive Computational Neuroscience will be held at the University of Amsterdam from Tuesday, August 12 through Friday, August 15, 2025.
+Explore the Schedule of Events for livestream links and to plan your experience.

 About the Conference